AaronRMartinez/TheForage-Commonwealth-Bank-Job-Simulation/README.md

 sourcetype="2fraud_dectection.csv" fraud="1" gender="M'" | stats count by category
 ```

-### Task 2: Utilizing Splunk Enterprise for Fraud-Related Data
+### Task 2: Analysis of an Incident

-Based on the incident details given, a phishing attack, where employees were tricked into entering their credentials to a credential harvester and to download malware.
-As a cybersecurity analyst, the next steps call for immediate containment, resolution, and recovery measures.
-To contain the attack, all affected accounts should be disabled, the malicious website blocked, and malware isolated.
-For resolution, systems must be scanned and cleaned of any infections, and compromised credentials reset.
-Recovery actions include restoring file shares from backups, ensuring the systems are fully operational, and monitoring for further signs of compromise.
-Post-incident, a thorough investigation should be conducted to determine the scope of the breach, followed by security awareness training to prevent future phishing attacks.
-Implementing stronger email filtering, multi-factor authentication, and monitoring tools will help mitigate similar incidents in the future.
+For this task, I was responsible for identifying the type of cyber attack based on the incident details, analyzing indicators such as the attack method and compromised assets.
+Once the attack is identified, I will be required to outline the necessary steps for containment, resolution, and recovery, ensuring that the threat is isolated, the damage is mitigated, and systems are restored.
+I then developed a detailed list of actions to contain the attack, such as isolating affected systems and resetting credentials, followed by resolving any vulnerabilities and cleaning infected systems.
+After recovery, I will conduct post-incident activities like reviewing the attack's root cause, implementing stronger security controls, and recommending employee training or security awareness programs to prevent future incidents.

-<a href="">Incident Response Replies</a>
+<a href="https://github.com/AaronRMartinez/TheForage-Commonwealth-Bank-Job-Simulation/blob/main/Commonwealth%20Incident%20Report.pdf">Incident Response Replies</a>

+### Task 3: Enhancing Password Security Awareness: Infographic Development

+The tasks involve researching the Australian Cyber Security Centre's (ACSC) best practices for secure passwords, then designing a visually appealing and clear infographic using design software such as Canva.
+Finally, the completed infographic will be formatted into an easy-to-understand PDF for distribution to fellow employees, with a focus on enhancing password security awareness.